 There are several food groups to avoid when following an AIP diet.

-Little guidance is tailored to people with any specific autoimmune condition, but a study in people with IBS recommends avoiding:
+Little guidance is tailored to people with any specific autoimmune condition, but a

 - nightshades, such as tomatoes, potatoes, peppers, and eggplants